-With the Huawei Mate 30 being the next major handset on Huawei's radar, much of what we've heard about the Huawei P40 and Huawei P40 Pro is water cooler talk — but that's not to mean there aren't some nuggets of accurate information buried deep in the mounds of wishful thinking.
-A Kirin 990 CPU, for example, is a sure bet.
+With the Huawei Mate 30 now official and the Huawei Mate X being the next major handset on Huawei's radar, much of what we've heard about the Huawei P40 and Huawei P40 Pro is water cooler talk — but that's not to mean there aren't some nuggets of accurate information buried deep in the mounds of wishful thinking.

 Huawei P40: Design

 It's tough to imagine that Huawei is going to reinvent the wheel when it comes to the design of the Huawei P40, with the most notable changes set to come in the form of camera upgrades (more on that in a little bit).
 We could see the odd change here and there, but for the most part, the overall build is tipped to remain unchanged.

 That's not such a bad thing, though.
 The Huawei P30 is one of the sleekest and sophisticated smartphones to have hit the shelves in 2019, featuring what's fast been dubbed a sandwich design, in which a sheet of Gorilla Glass is affixed to the rear of an aluminium frame, and a high-resolution screen is mounted on the front.

 While that's said to remain the same for the Huawei P40, the firm is believed to have made a couple of alterations — the corners are rumoured to have been square-off to make it more comfortable to hold (a design choice synonymous with Samsung's Galaxy Note line) and there's a chance the notch could be omitted.